Semi-supervised cross-lingual speech emotion recognition: Introduction

-In this paper we formulate the cross-lingual SER as a Semi-Supervised Learning (SSL) problem.
-This scenario assumes that there are few labeled and many unlabeled utterances for the new language.
-We first train a deep learning based SER model on the source language dataset in which all utterances are annotated with the emotion label (see Figure \ref{fig:single-language}).
+In this paper we formulate the cross-lingual SER as a SSL problem.
+This scenario assumes that for the new language there are few labeled and many unlabeled utterances.
+We first train a deep learning based SER model on the source language dataset in which all utterances are annotated with the emotion label (see Fig. \ref{fig:single-language}).
 The SER model is then adapted to a new language for which the emotion of most training utterances is unknown.
-The labeled data of the first language are available (see Figure \ref{fig:new-language}).
+The labeled data of the first language are available (see Fig. \ref{fig:new-language}).
 Pseudo-labeling is adopted to generate labels for the unlabeled utterances and guide the learning process.
 Unlike most cross-lingual SER methods which focus on the binary classification of valence, our approach deals with the prediction of five emotion categories.
-In our experiments we consider English as the source language since it is the most widespread language in the world \cite{english2021}.
-To summarize, the contributions of this paper are: \begin{itemize} \item A cross-lingual Speech Emotion Recognition (SER) framework spanning five languages; \item A Semi-Supervised Learning (SSL) based cross-lingual SER method for emotion categorization; \item Two different approaches for generating pseudo-labels are investigated. \end{itemize} The rest of the paper is organized as follows.
-Section \ref{sec:related-work} introduces some previous works on cross-lingual emotion recognition.
-In Section \ref{sec:problem-formulation} we formalize the semi-supervised learning based cross-lingual SER.
-The proposed method is described in Section \ref{sec:method}.
-The experimental setup and results analysis are presented in Section \ref{sec:experiments} and finally we conclude in Section \ref{sec:conclusions}.
+In our experiments we consider English as the source language since it is the most widespread language in the world \citep{english2021}.